 One big goal on Financial Samurai is to highlight to readers what is financially possible.
 Once you know what is possible, you minimize your limiting beliefs and tend to strive much farther.
 You can actually save more than $100,000 in your pre-tax retirement accounts per year!
 Let me explain with some basics first.

-The 401k maximum contribution for 2017 is $18,000.
+The 401k maximum contribution for 2021 is $19,500 and $20,500 for 2022.
 The increases will likely continue by $500 increments every year or two to keep up with inflation.
-Contributing $18,000 pre-tax a year for 30+ years will most likely make you a millionaire by the time you retire.
+Contributing the maximum pre-tax a year for 30+ years will most likely make you a 401k millionaire by the time you retire.

 The 401k is not enough for most people to retire on.
 Sure, we potentially have Social Security to help us when we reach, at the earliest, 62 years of age.
 But I wouldn't count on the government to properly manage our money until then.
 Beyond maxing out a 401k every year, I encourage everyone to also invest at least 20% of their after-tax, after-401k money into a diversified investment portfolio.

 As a contractor over the past year, I've discovered something that will really supercharge one's pre-tax retirement savings.
 The discovery still seems too good to be true, but it is true.
 The research I've done is based off the IRS website, my own experience, and speaking to Fidelity's small business retirement department where I have a rollover IRA, SEP-IRA, and Solo 401k.

 How To Save Big In Your Pre-Tax Retirement Savings Plans

 Let's say you've got a cushy job paying $212,000 a year.
 You contribute $19,500 to your 401k and get a nice 4% match.

 Furthermore, you can’t contribute to a traditional IRA because you make too much.
 Therefore, what is a retirement super saver supposed to do if s/he wants to save more than $19,500?